-Infection has also been associated with cancer development, with an approximate 17.8% of all cancer incidences being accounted for by some type of infection.
-Of this 12.1% are attributed to viral infections.
-Infections in the form of bacterial, parasitic, and viral have all been linked to tumour occurrence due to their triggering of prolonged and chronic inflammation, which are ideal conditions needed for the proliferation of neoplastic cells (Collins, Hogan & Winter, 2011).
+Infection has also been associated with cancer development, being granted an approximate figure of 17.8% figure of all cancer incidences being accounted for by some type of infection.
+Of this figure 12.1% are attributed due to viral infections.
+Infections in the form of bacterial, parasitic and viral have all been linked to tumour occurrence due to their triggering of prolonged and chronic inflammation, which are ideal conditions needed for the proliferation of neoplastic cells (Collins, Hogan & Winter, 2011).